whbarndt/ParticleSystemDemoOpenGL/README.md

 # ParticleSystemDemoOpenGL
-A Particle system demo I've created for learning Modern OpenGL
+A Particle system demo I've created for learning Modern OpenGL using OpenGL 3.3, GLFW, and ImGui

 - Term Project for Intro to Computer Graphics course at UAF.